 These young people are our future.
 They deserve to be honored for their commitment to themselves and to conscious awareness.
 And they need to be supported in their practice with clear, coherent tools and resources to handle their energy bodies effectively.

 This is a call to clinical professionals and parents to look beyond the therapeutic model and the diagnosis of mental illness.
 We can help young people get the training and information they need to heal, grow and work with meditation and spiritual practice through embodied awareness.
 Imagine having adjunct staff skilled in chakra-based energy therapies in psychiatric settings to support people who have these intense spiritual awakenings!
 What a gift to the mental health community and their patients.

 Do you have a story about how energetic self-care helped you or someone you know find their way into deep, embodied spiritual practice?
-Please share it with us.